hypre-space/hypre/src/docs/usr-manual/solvers-ilu.rst

 GPU support
 ------------------------------------------------------------------------------

-The addition of GPU support to hypre-ILU is ongoing work.
-A few ILU algorithm types have already been fully ported to the CUDA and HIP backends, i.e., both their setup (factorization) and solve phases are executed on the device.
+The addition of GPU support to ILU is ongoing work.
+A few algorithm types have already been fully ported to the CUDA and HIP backends, i.e., both their setup (factorization) and solve phases are executed on the device.
 Below is a detailed list of which phases (setup and solve) of the various ILU algorithms have been ported to GPUs.
 In the table, *UVM-Setup* indicates that the setup phase is executed on the CPU (host); at the same time, the triangular factors are stored in a memory space that is accessible from the GPU (device) via unified memory.
 This feature must be enabled during hypre's configuration.

 .. list-table::
    :widths: 20 20 20 20